kraudust/personal_software_notes/development_tools/docker/docker_crash_course.md

 sudo rm -rf /var/lib/docker
 sudo rm -rf /var/lib/containerd
 ```
+1. Install using the apt repository.
+Follow the instructions on the website linked above.
+Or if that doesn't work, the website also has some instructions to install from a package.
+You can do that too.
 2. Install from a package
     1. Go to the following link to download the .deb file for your distribution (selecting pool/stable/amd64)[https://download.docker.com/linux/ubuntu/dists/](https://download.docker.com/linux/ubuntu/dists/)
     2. Download the following `deb` files for the Docker Engine, CLI, containerd, and Docker Compose packages: